12 Turnout

-As we can see in Figure 5.1, the average turnout in referendums has decreased from more than 80 % in the 1940ies to just under 50 % today.
-The trend is similar over the regions, except for Oceania, where participation is recovering after a long period of decline and is increasing on average.
+As we can see in Figure 12.1, the average turnout in referendums has decreased from 75 % in the 1940s to just under 50 % today.
+The trend is similar over the regions, except for Oceania, where participation is recovering after a long period of decline and is increasing on average (see Figure 12.2).

 Looking at turnout by institutional trigger type, we find that bottom-up referendums have the lowest turnout, followed by top-down referendums.
 Automatic referendums seem to have the highest turnout.
-However, there are vast differences over the different regions, as can be seen in figures Figure 5.2 and Figure 5.3.
-While participation in national bottom-up referendums in the Americas dramatically decreased over the last two decades, the opposite trend is observed in Oceania.
+However, there are vast differences over the different regions, as can be seen in Figure 12.2 and and Figure 12.3.
+While participation in national bottom-up referendums in the Americas dramatically decreased over the last decade, the opposite trend is observed in Oceania.

 (a) overall